Kyoto Outfit Inspo: What to Wear in Kyoto During Summer

 Woman in a white floral dress posing in front of the Golden Pavilion in Kyoto demonstrating what to wear in Kyoto in summer.

 • Gathered Detail Long Sleeve Midi Dress ($25.49) from NA-KD.
 I truly don’t think I’ve ever laid eyes on a more appropriate clothing item while shopping for an upcoming trip.
 From the puffy balloon sleeves to the dainty floral pattern to the self-tie collar as an ode to traditional Japanese clothing aesthetics, I knew I had to wear this dress in Kyoto the moment I saw it.
-The gathered, adjustable detail on the chest, long flowy silhouette, and open back design were beautiful additions that made me fall in love with this girly piece as soon as I put it on, and I would humbly say the resulting photos taken at Kinkaku-ji speak for themselves.
+The gathered, adjustable ruching on the chest, long flowy silhouette, and open back design were beautiful additions that made me fall in love with this girly piece as soon as I put it on, and I would humbly say the resulting photos taken at Kinkaku-ji speak for themselves.

 • Landon Women's Flats & Oxfords in Denim Fab ($99.95) from Steven Madden.
-Adding another interesting visual element which matched the medium blue shade of my dress’s floral pattern, the denim fabric of these girlish school-girl shoes is a fun twist on traditional black loafers.
+Adding another interesting visual element which matched the medium blue shade of my dress’s floral pattern, the denim fabric of these school-girl shoes was a fun twist on traditional black loafers.
 The bow tie detailing incorporates a hint of whimsy and for a final touch of cuteness I wore white Ruffle Ankle Socks ($6) from Brandy Melville.

 • Mya Maxi Skirt White ($64) from Princess Polly.
-Continuing on with my all-white countryside look, this partially-lined long tiered maiden skirt with a relaxed fit complimented my puff sleeve top perfectly.
+Continuing on with my all-white countryside look, this partially-lined tiered maiden skirt with a relaxed fit complimented my puff sleeve top perfectly.
 The swishing movement of the skirt cooled my legs as we walked, while creating the illusion that these two disparate pieces were intended to be a matching set.

 • Given we were gearing up for a hike, I wore my New Balance sneakers again and walked with my nude crossbody bag to ensure we could easily carry all the water and snacks needed for fuel.